top of page

 • Jun 13, 2024

-Students with a 504 Plan in high school might not always realize they could be eligible for accommodations in college.
+Students with a 504 Plan in high school for psychiatric disabilities, such as those related to ADHD, autism, depression, anxiety, OCD, learning disorders, or others, might not always realize they are eligible for accommodations in college.
 Having specialized in child and adolescent psychiatry and college mental health for over 15 years (first in New York City, and now in Ann Arbor), I've assisted many students in transitioning from high school to college and have written numerous psychoeducational recommendations.
 In this post, I'll explain common accommodations colleges offer for students with disabilities, focusing on mental health-related disabilities, and outline the steps to ensure you receive the necessary support in college.

 Transitioning from High School to College